 The LA Basin (LAB) also represents very significant measurement challenges.
-Unlike for Indianapolis, the LAB is not a “flow-through” environment.
+Unlike Indianapolis, the LAB is not a “flow-through” environment.
 In the summer, air flows into the basin in the daytime from the ocean, and out from the basin to the ocean at night.
 In the winter, flow tends to often flow along the coast, with spring as a transitional period.
 For the daytime sea breeze case, air tends to flow into the LAB and be trapped by the surrounding mountains.
 It is thus not a simple matter to conduct a downwind experiment as for INFLUX.
 However, the LAB will tend to accumulate emissions through the daytime period, and then it flows out into the air above the Pacific Ocean at night.
 We thus envision two viable approaches, shown in simplified form in Figure 12.
 In the first approach, shown in yellow in the Figure, we conduct a mass balance experiment by measuring the outflow concentrations in the evening, flying perpendicular to the outflow direction.
 Given the wind vector obtained from ALAR, and the integrated net mass outflows, obtained from both CARVE and ALAR downwind transects, and given the accumulation time period, the total LAB flux can be obtained.
 This approach relies on early morning measurements of the initial concentrations throughout the LAB.
 It is important to note that flying in the LAB is also a challenge with respect to operations within and around Class B airspace for LAX.
 For the evening outflow measurements, this is not an issue, and the top of LAX airspace is 10,000 ft. this does, however, pose a challenge for the ALAR aircraft for the morning measurements in the basin, and for the “basin-filling” experiment discussed below.
 However, for VFR flights in the LAB, a proven approach is to fly “suggested VFR flyways”, which are created to provide routings that are alternatives to flight within Class B with approach control clearances; following the published altitudes and flyways keeps the aircraft clear of airspace that requires a clearance.
 However, our experience is that it is prudent and useful to meet with ATC personnel (in this case, those at L.A.
 ARTCC) to discuss the experiment and flight plans, and receive guidance for the optimum means to fly the flight plans and while complying with airspace restrictions.
 This often involves daily discussions with approach control, and receiving a VFR flight following squawk code upon VFR flight plan activation.
 Thus, the sample flight plans (both sets) shown in Figure 12 are idealized/conceptual.

 The other approach, shown in white in Figure 12, is referred to as the “basin filling approach”.
 In this approach, the rate of change of net concentrations of CO2 and CH4 are measured, e.g. initial and final, by sampling the full LAB in the early morning and late afternoon, and calculating the LAB-integrated net change in mass of these species throughout the basin.
 This approach will require a 3D smoothing of the data using a 3D kriging (or other) approach, and measuring the rate of change relative to a smoothed 3D initial concentration field.
 We will also need to conduct measurements at the top of the boundary layer, and near the basin edges at mountain tops, to quantify the degree of “spilling” into the free troposphere and/or out of the basin.
 The data coverage will be optimized using the two aircraft simultaneously.